Bubble Comics: Other projects

 Bubble Comics has collaborated with the Soyuzmultfilm animation studio.
-The two companies are working together on several projects, one of which is the animated show Coolix, based on the eponymous series of children's comics about superhero animals, published by Bubble in 2017–2018.
-Coolix is set to premiere in September 2021.
-The series is planned in 2D format and intended for children ages 6–8.
-There will presumably be 26 episodes, each 11 minutes long.
+The two companies have been working together on several projects, one of which is the animated show Coolix, based on the eponymous series of children's comics about superhero animals, published by Bubble in 2017–2018.
+The series, planned in 2D format and intended for children ages 6–8, was set to premiere in September 2021, with the intention of producing 26 episodes, each 11 minutes long.

 "Soyuzmultfilm always has been an experimental studio, and nowadays we are open to various formats of cooperation that allow us to create bright, relevant projects <...> Interaction with Bubble Comics has posed us a number of interesting tasks that are associated with moving comic book heroes onto screens and vice versa—this is a completely new precedent for Russian animation in general".

 Additionally, a series of comics about the characters from the "golden collection" of Soviet cartoons is in production.
 According to Roman Kotkov, editor-in-chief of Bubble Comics, this project is still at an early stage of development, but the style for future releases is already being selected.